ocean-mapping-group/ocean-mapping-group.github.io/grid/contgrid.md

 | `<output_vector_file>` | **Required.** The path for the output binary vector file containing the contour lines. | `contours.bin` |
 | `-low <value>` | Specifies the minimum depth value (inclusive) in the input grid to be considered for contouring. | (Determined automatically from data range) |
 | `-high <value>` | Specifies the maximum depth value (inclusive) in the input grid to be considered for contouring. | (Determined automatically from data range) |

+## How It Works
+1.  **File Opening:** Opens the input `.r4` grid file for reading and the output vector file for writing.
+2.  **Header Reading:** Reads the `JHC_header` from the input file to get grid dimensions and geographic information.
+3.  **Contour Generation:**
+    *   Iterates through each grid cell.
+    *   For each cell, it compares its value with its neighbors to identify where contour lines cross cell boundaries.
+    *   For each contour level within the specified `low` and `high` range, it traces the contour line by connecting these crossing points.
+4.  **Vector Output:** Writes the generated contour lines (as a series of connected points or line segments) to the output binary vector file.
+The exact format of this binary file is defined internally by the tool.

+## Output Files
+*   `<output_vector_file>`: A binary file containing contour lines.

+## Dependencies
+*   `array.h`: For `JHC_header` structure and related functions.
+*   `support.h`: For general utility functions and error handling.

+## Notes
+The binary vector output is designed to be consumed by other internal plotting or visualization tools within the OMG ecosystem.
+This tool is a fundamental step in producing cartographic products from gridded bathymetry.